shivannis/xandr-docs-public/xandr-docs/articles/bidders/metrics-screen.md

 ms.date: 10/28/2023
 ---

-# Metrics Screen
+# Metrics screen

-Use the Metrics screen to monitor real time activity on your Xandr integration across all of our global data centers.
+Use the **Metrics** screen to monitor real time activity on your Xandr integration across all of our global data centers.
 Monitor the amount of traffic we send to your regional servers, or get data on bid rates and response times.
 Create your own graphs by selecting options in the three main sections of the metrics screen:

 ## Available metrics